tw-repository/GI-KD/README.md

 ## Dataset
 [PISC](https://zenodo.org/record/1059155#.WznPu_F97CI) was released by [[Li et al. ICCV 2017](https://arxiv.org/abs/1708.00634)].
 It involves a two-level relationship, i.e., coarse-level relationships with 3 categories and fine-level relationships with 6 categories.

-[PIPA-relation](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/human-activity-recognition/social-relation-recognition/) was released by [[Sun et al. CVPR 2017](https://arxiv.org/abs/1704.06456)].
-It covers 5 social domains, which can be further divided into 16 social relationships.
-On this dataset, we focus on the 16 social relationships.

 ## Usage
     optional arguments:
       -h, --help                show this help message and exit